sergsadkov/gdal_format/README.md

 It is inspired with my 3 years of working as a GIS Developer in Python when I faced a lot of routine operations similar to each other.
 I needed to write the same functions (with the same typos) over and over again.
 So I made several functions to make my life easier.
 Here I tried to put 'em all together hoping it would be useful for anybody else.

+Designed for making GeoTIFF, but can use most of file types GDAL can open.

 Most of GDAL options can be written into raster_options.RasterOptions() class like this:

     options = RasterOptions(COMPRESS='DEFLATE', ZLEVEL=9, PREDICTOR=2, NUM_THREADS='ALL_CPUS')